Education in Azerbaijan: Full Secondary Education

 Full secondary education covers 10th, and 11th grades and is also free in public schools Azerbaijan offers.
-At this stage students already choose their choice of future profession and prepare for entrance exams that take place every year in summer.
-This is considered to be the most vulnerable period of studentship mainly due to the stress level caused by the entrance exam competition to score higher and to get full scholarships from the government to pay for their tuition fees among students.
+At this stage, students already choose their choice of future profession and prepare for entrance exams that take place every year in summer.
+This is considered to be the most vulnerable period of studentship, mainly due to the stress level caused by the entrance exam competition to score higher and to get full scholarships from the government to pay for their tuition fees among students.

 Entrance exam

 The entrance exam is the official governmental exam entrants take to get into universities every summer in different regions of Azerbaijan.
 The exam was administered once a year until 2017.
 Now, the exam is offered twice a year.
-First exam is always free to all students who wish to take the exam, but second exam costs 40₼ ($23.5 as of October 5, 2020.)
+The first exam is always free to all students who wish to take the exam, but the second exam costs 40₼ ($23.5 as of October 5, 2020).
 The maximum score is 700.
 Students are required to answer 30 questions from each subject according to the group they choose, making it overall 3 subjects for each profession group.
 There are overall 4 main groups of profession and one extra (5th group) for those who plan to attend fields that require a certain skill.
 The government exempts those who score higher from tuition fees.